Harold L. Humes

-Harold Louis "Doc" Humes, Jr. (May 11, 1926 – September 10, 1992), often written HL Humes, was an author, journalist, and founding editor of The Paris Review.
+Harold Louis "Doc" Humes Jr. (May 11, 1926 – September 10, 1992) was an American author, journalist, and founding editor of The Paris Review.
 In 1966, in London, he took large amounts of LSD, which was given to him by Timothy Leary, and he became paranoid and sometimes delusional.
 After this, he no longer published any writing.
-When he returned to the US in 1969, he reinvented himself as a "guru on campus", a self-appointed visiting professor, and spent the next 20-odd years living on or near-campus at Columbia University, Princeton University, Bennington College, Monmouth University, and Harvard University, dependent on both his family and on students who were fascinated by his mixture of erudition and mental illness.
+When he returned to the United States in 1969, he reinvented himself as a "guru on campus", a self-appointed visiting professor, and spent the next twenty-odd years living on or near campus at Columbia University, Princeton University, Bennington College, Monmouth University, and Harvard University, dependent on both his family and on students who were fascinated by his mixture of erudition and mental illness.

 Early life

 Humes was born in Douglas, Arizona.
 His father was a chemical engineer from Michigan who studied at McGill University.
 His mother, Alexandra Elizabeth McGonnigle, came from Montreal.
 Both parents were Christian Science practitioners.

 Humes grew up in Princeton, New Jersey, and graduated from Princeton High School.
 It was there that he won his lifelong nickname, when his classmates dubbed him Doc after "Doc Huer", a brilliant scientist/nutty professor in Buck Rogers, a popular comic strip.

 He attended MIT, and did a stint in the United States Navy, but left in 1948 to go to Paris.